My child wants to perform - now what?

 2. Have you and your child discussed rejection?

 One of the downsizes of the entertainment industry is the amount of rejection it brings.
 Kids who pursue professional performing careers get rejected more often than they get cast, but it's very important to remember that it's just part of the job, and has little to do with your child's talents or abilities.
 Explain to your child that even if they don't get the part/photoshoot/ etc., that doesn't mean they are not made for this career.
 It's just that it takes practice and endurance to succeed in it.
+Read more on how to deal with rejection here.

 3. How good are your time managment skills?